-ARHS 227D CREDITS: 0.5
+ARHS 227D Credits: 0.5/4

+This course is the same as AMST 227D.
+This course must be taken as ARHS 227D to count towards the fine arts diversification requirement.
 This course addresses art produced in North America between colonialization and 1900.
-Students will examine the development of art within a broad social context by exploring the relationship between visual culture and race, gender and class.
-Specific topics will include genre and landscape painting, prints and photography, and the influence of European art academies.
-We will also address the relationship between art and slavery, war and industrialization.
-This course is the same as AMST 227D.
-The course must be taken as ARHS 227D to count towards the fine arts requirement.
+Students examine the development of art within a broad social context by exploring the relationship between visual culture and race, gender and class.
+Specific topics include genre and landscape painting, prints and photography, and the influence of European art academies.
+We also address the relationship between art and slavery, war and industrialization.
 This counts towards the Europe and Americas place and the after 1800 time requirements for the art history major.
-Prerequisite: ARHS 111, AMST 108 or permission of instructor.
+Prerequisite: ARHS 111 or AMST 108.